-Diwali is around the corner and the celebration is incomplete without barfi’s.
-So, this year I decided to add a little twist to the traditional dessert.
-Instead of sugar, add a bit of honey and for that additional festive touch a mixture of dry fruits.
-This dessert is a great favourite with my sons as it’s full of their favourite nuts and medjool dates.
-You can prepare this sweet in five simple steps!
+No Festival or celebration is incomplete without barfi’s as our family loves them.
+This year we are trying to cut down sugar so I decided to add a little twist to the traditional dessert and add honey and dates to make these barfis.
+This dessert was a winner with my sons as it’s full of their favourite nuts and medjool dates.

 • 500 grams of mixed nuts (almonds, cashews, walnuts and peanuts)